-I think I’ve shared my first experience arriving in the U.S. seeing all the plastic wrapped breads sitting on the shelves for weeks, thinking, “how is this possible?
+I think I’ve shared my first experience arriving in the U.S. seeing all the plastic-wrapped breads sitting on the shelves for weeks, thinking, “how is this possible?
 Why doesn’t the bread go bad?”
 Yes, I know—I was pretty naive.
-Then I picked up a slice, only to discover that it was mostly air, and I was able to squeeze it in the palm of my hand and shape it into the size smaller than a ping pong ball.
+Then I picked up a slice, only to discover that it was mostly air, and I was able to squeeze it in the palm of my hand and shape it into a size smaller than a ping pong ball.
 I knew then, that this was not something I particularly wanted to put in my body.

-This is when I became slightly obsessed with baking my own breads, buying specialty flours online and seeking out health food stores that would have the kind of darker, whole wheat and grain types we use back home.
+This is when I became slightly obsessed with baking my own bread, buying specialty flours online, and seeking out health food stores that would have the kind of darker, whole wheat and grain types we use back home.

 Why eat Norwegian style bread, you ask?
 Here are a few reasons:

 - Whole grains and seeds contain lots of nutrients and fiber, the latter helping you to stay fuller longer, causing you to eat less

 - It will help lower your cholesterol

 - Stabilizes your blood sugar levels, helping you stay more energetic throughout the day